-Implementation of this OHMP would be secured by planning conditions.
-The previous OHMP (EIA Technical Appendix 8.5) is superseded by this OHMP, which takes into consideration the initial EIA OHMP and proposes additional habitat restoration and management measures in relation to the revised layout of the Proposed Development, which would remain in place for the lifetime of the scheme.
+This OHMP takes into consideration the previous OHMPs and proposes additional habitat restoration and management measures in relation to the Proposed Developments, which would remain in place for the lifetime of the schemes.
 These measures are required to provide compensation for negative effects on important ecological features, notably blanket bog habitats, and to provide biodiversity enhancements, in accordance with planning policy requirements.